-(16) $$\left(g+h-\frac{g}{w}\right)c_H-hc_0 < b < (1+g)c_H-c_0+\frac{\pi_2(1+g)(c_H-c_L)}{\pi_0};$$
+(16) $$(g+h-\frac{g}{w})c_H - hc_0 < b < (1+g)c_H - c_0 + \frac{\pi_2(1+g)(c_H - c_L)}{\pi_0};$$

-(ii) the announcement effect of a rights issue is positive if b becomes sufficiently large so that the second inequality in equation (16) is reversed;

-(iii) the announcement of effect of a cash offer is negative if
+- (ii) the announcement effect of a rights issue is positive if b becomes sufficiently large so that the second inequality in (16) is reversed. - (iii) the announcement of effect of a cash offer is negative if

-(17) $$\left(g+h-\frac{g}{w}\right)c_L - hc_0 + \frac{T(c_L)}{w} < b < (1+g)c_L - c_0$$
+(17) $$(g+h-\frac{g}{w})c_L - hc_0 + \frac{T(c_L)}{w} < b < (1+g)c_L - c_0 - \frac{\pi_1(1+g)(c_H - c_L)}{\pi_0};$$

-$-\frac{\pi_1(1+g)(c_H-c_L)}{\pi_0};$ and

-(iv) the announcement effect of a cash offer is positive if b becomes sufficiently large so that the second inequality in equation (17) is reversed.
+(iv) the announcement effect of a cash offer is positive if b becomes sufficiently large so that the second inequality in (17) is reversed.

-Proof. (i) The first inequality in equation (16) is the same as that in equation (11), and the second inequality holds if the valuation effect in equation (14) is negative. (ii) The second inequality in equation (16) is reversed if the valuation effect in equation (14) is positive. (iii) The first inequality in equation (17) is the same as that in equation (12), and the second inequality holds if the valuation effect in equation (15) is negative. (iv) The second inequality in equation (17) is reversed if the valuation effect in equation (15) is negative. (iv) The second inequality in equation (17) is reversed if the valuation effect in equation (15) is positive. $\Box$
+Proof: (i) The first inequality in (16) is the same as in (11), and the second inequality holds if the valuation effect in (14) is negative. (ii) The second inequality in (16) is reversed if the valuation effect in (14) is positive. (iii) The first inequality in (17) is the same as in (12), and the second inequality holds if the valuation effect in (15) is negative. (iv) The second inequality in (17) is reversed if the valuation effect in (15) is positive.

-Corollaries 1(i) and 1(iii) predict negative announcement effects.
-Given private benefits, the new investment quality is the driving force; if the new investment's NPV is low enough, outside investors are likely to incur net losses due to the private benefits, and hence the market is likely to react negatively to the announcement of the issue-to-invest decisions by both rights issuers and cash-offering firms.
+Corollaries 1 (i) and (iii) predict negative announcement effects.
+Given private benefits, the new investment quality is the driving force; if the new investment's NPV is low enough, outside investors are likely to incur net losses due to the private benefits, and hence the market is likely to react negatively to the announcement of the issue-to-invest decisions by both rights issuers and cash offering firms.
 Note that b cannot be too small because it would be optimal to skip the new project.

-Now concentrate on the second inequality in the conditions in equations (16) and (17).
-The upper bound in equation (16) is higher than that in equation (17).
-This means that rights issues with the rent-protection motive are more likely to have negative announcement effects.
-In addition, when the variation in control benefits across types, $c_H - c_L$ , is big, the negative reaction (given b)

-is more likely to happen to a rights issue than a cash offer.
-This is mainly because a rights issuer's revealed control benefits are larger in our separating equilibrium (recall that the valuation differential is in favor of cash offers; that is, $V{\text{rights}} - V{\text{cash-offer}} = (1 + g)(c_L - c_H) < 0$ ).
+Now concentrate on the second inequality in conditions (16) and (17).
+The upper bound in (16) is higher than that in (17).
+This means that rights issues with the rent-protection motive is more likely to have negative announcement effects.
+In addition, when the variation in control benefits across types, $c_H - c_L$ , is big, the negative reaction (given b) is more likely to happen to a rights issue than a cash offer.
+This is mainly because a rights issuer's control benefits revealed are larger in our separating equilibrium (recall the valuation differential is in favor of cash offers, i.e., $V{rights} - V{cashoffer} = (1+g)(c_L - c_H) < 0$ ).
 But to see a negative announcement effect, the negative valuation effect from large control benefits revealed in the separating equilibrium must overwhelm any value-added effect of new investment.
 Of course, if a loss-making new investment is undertaken, the negative valuation effect will be more pronounced.
-On the other hand, cash offers may not necessarily lead to negative announcement effects because the second inequality in equation (17) can be more easily reversed if $(c_H - c_L)$ becomes bigger.
-This can explain the negative announcement effects of rights issues in contrast with valuation-preserving cash offers, as documented by Slovin et al. (2000) and Wu and Wang (2002).
+On the other hand, cash offers may not necessarily lead to negative announcement effects, because the second inequality in (17) can be more easily reversed if $(c_H - c_L)$ becomes bigger.
+This can explain the negative announcement effects of rights issues in contrast with valuation-preserving cash offers as documented in Slovin, et al. (2000) and Wu and Wang (2002).

-Corollaries 1(ii) and 1(iv) predict positive announcement effects, indicating that as long as the new project's NPV is large enough, the announcement effects, regardless of the flotation method, should be positive.
+Corollaries 1 (ii) and (iv) predict positive announcement effects, indicating that as long as the new project's NPV is large enough, the announcement effects, regardless of the flotation method, should be positive.
 This is because the new investment can add more value to the firm than compensates for the controlling shareholder's gain in pursuing private benefits, even in a rights issue.
-Thus this corollary also helps explain the results documented by Kang and Stulz (1996).
+Thus this corollary also helps explain the results documented in Kang and Stulz (1996).